kitta65/prettier-plugin-bq/README.md

 For more information, please read the prettier document.

 ## Configuration
-Below are the options that `@dr666m1/prettier-plugin-bq` currently supports.
+Below are the options that `prettier-plugin-bq` currently supports.

 |API Option|CLI Option|Default|Description|
 |---|---|---|---|